AshkanDn/NHS-Digital-Prescribing/README.md

     library(psych)
     library(expss)

-These libraries are required because the written programme use NLP and visualizations.
-There might be difficulty in installing them.
-I strongly suggest to run the following command before start installing XML and Curl packages.
-(Run in the Terminal of RStudio)
+These libraries are necessary as the program utilizes NLP and visualization functionalities.
+Installing them may pose some difficulty.
+I strongly recommend running the following command before attempting to install the XML and Curl packages.
+(Run this command in the RStudio Terminal)

     conda install -c r r-xml=3.98_1.5
     brew install libxml2

-remark: if you are interested to use data for your analysis without going through the procedure I had gone, use the following approach I have provided and shared the output file.
-If you want to use the file for commercial or academic purposes we could have collaboration in that regard.
+**remark:** If you are interested in utilizing the data for your analysis without going through the procedure I implemented, you can use the following approach I have provided and access the output file.
+If you intend to use the file for commercial or academic purposes, we could discuss potential collaboration in that regard.

 You can use the data directly using the following command: